How OKRs and performance management work together

 How Objectives and Key Results work together with Continuous Performance Management

 It might seem intuitive for HR leaders and team managers to tie employee OKR performance with annual evaluations and compensation.
-While performance management has its place in connection with objectives and key results, it’s important to be fully aware that compensation should specifically not be tied to OKR performance, and that doing so could ultimately hinder employee performance and growth.
+While performance management has its place in connection with objectives and key results, it’s important to be fully aware that compensation should specifically not be tied to OKR performance, and that doing so could hinder employee performance and growth.

 We understand performance management is a key component of managing the people aspect of work, but it's important not to blur the lines between business outcomes, tasks, and personal development.